imkarimkarim/minorient/README.md

 # minorient

-your gradient wallpaper generator 🔥

-get your wallpaper at: <https://imkarimkarim.github.io/minorient> 😉

-## Features ✨

-- [x] beautiful gradient wallpapers
+beautiful gradient wallpapers for any device
-- [x] based on device size